carl-schelin/status/install/install.md

 ### Installation

+You'll need to create the statususer account for access to the status management database.

+create user 'statususer'@'localhost' identified by 'password';

+Then give the user access:

+grant privilege on status.* to 'statususer'@'localhost';

+Then finish:

+flush privileges;

+### Create database

+create database status;

+### Add tables

 This is the set of mysql tables for the status management app.

 CREATE TABLE `st_bandf` (
   `bf_id` int(10) NOT NULL AUTO_INCREMENT,